- Sunday, June 12

 - Highlights: Roaring Fork River, Rio Grande Trail, Mount Sopris

 Following Day 1’s more-than-a-century ride, the peloton gets something of a rest day.
 The route kicks off on the Rio Grande Trail bike path, which runs along the Roaring Fork River all the way to Aspen.
-But no Ride the Rockies day would be compete without a little climbing, so riders will leave the bike path around mile 7, then head up some of the area’s best road cycling terrain along the north side of the valley.
+But no Ride the Rockies day would be complete without a little climbing, so riders will leave the bike path around mile 7, then head up some of the area’s best road cycling terrain along the north side of the valley.

 There you’ll enjoy minimal traffic, twisting tarmac, amazing mountain views, and just enough uphill pedaling to keep you honest.
 At mile 26, the route passes through the small bedroom community of El Jebel, crosses CO82, and then rejoins the Rio Grande Trail for the final push to the finish in Basalt.